-- This SMP shall be periodically reviewed and amendments shall be made as are necessary to reflect changing local circumstances, new information or improved data, and changes in state statutes and regulationsadministrative rules, and changes to the City's Comprehensive Plan and implementing regulations. - 2.
+- 1. This SMP shall be periodically reviewed and amendments shall be made as are necessary to reflect changing local circumstances, new information or improved data, and changes in state statutes and administrative rules, and changes to the City's Comprehensive Plan and implementing regulations. - 2.
 The City's established permit tracking system, aerial photos, reviewing of other available data, and field observations as feasible shall be used to periodically evaluate the effectiveness of this SMP in achieving no net loss of shoreline ecological functions with respect to both permitting and exemptions.
-This process shall also be used to periodically evaluate the cumulative effects of authorized development on shoreline conditions. - As part of any major update, an evaluation report assessing the effectiveness of the SMP in achieving no net loss shall be prepared and considered in determining whether policies and regulations are adequate in achieving this requirement. - 4.
-The SMP periodic review and update process shall be consistent with requirements of RCW 90.58.080 and WAC 173-26-090 with the requirements of Chapter 173 26 WAC or or its successor and shall include a local citizen involvement effort and public hearing to obtain the views and comments of the public.
+This process shall also be used to periodically evaluate the cumulative effects of authorized development on shoreline conditions.

+- 3. As part of any major update, an evaluation report assessing the effectiveness of the SMP in achieving no net loss shall be prepared and considered in determining whether policies and regulations are adequate in achieving this requirement. - 4.
+The SMP periodic review process shall be consistent with requirements of RCW 90.58.080 and WAC 173-26-090 or its successor and shall include a local citizen involvement effort and public hearing to obtain the views and comments of the public.